 We keep the identity of the user and the tag information as separate data – we cannot track your movements.
 We simply know when you pay for a toll.
 There is no record on the tag either.

 Yes.
 Blue badge holders who have Class 2 vehicles are entitled to be charged at Class 1 rate if the vehicle is adapted for disabled persons.
 However, in order to be charged at Class 1 rate in the automated lane, you will need to stop and press the intercom button to request the correct toll to be applied.
 Alternatively you can use the manual lane and hand over your tag to be scanned.
+Please note the reduction is applied at the discretion of the particular auto route operator of the toll road you are using.
 More information can be found at http://www.autoroutes.fr/en/services-for-disabled-people.htm

 The service we offer is for consumers, not businesses.
 Our advice to people wishing to use a Liber-t tag for business is to subscribe using a personal bank account and then claim back through your company's expenses process.